microsoft/vscode-python/.github/test_plan.md

 - [ ] Directory change
     - [ ] Verify directory change in export
         1. Follow the previous steps for export, but export the ipynb to a directory outside of the current workspace
-        1. Open the file in the browser, you should get an initial cell to change directory back to your workspace directory
+        1. Open the file in the browser, you should get an initial cell added to change directory back to your workspace directory
     - [ ] Verify directory change in import
         1. Follow the previous steps for import, but import an ipynb that is located outside of your current workspace
         1. Open the file in the editor.
 There should be python code at the start to change directory to the previous location of the .ipynb file